dfreeman500/City-data/README.md

     * matplotlib == 3.3.2
     * pandas == 1.1.0
     * Flask == 1.1.2
-4. **Run main.py** for a command line program or
+4. Run **main.py** for a command line program (ability to see graphs of estimated population and population density when available).

+        or

-    **flask_app.py** for GUI and to run batches.
+    **flask_app.py** for GUI and to run batches with some autosuggestions.
 If running flask_app.py, enter http://localhost:8000/ into web browser once program is running.

     * Program written in Python 3.8.6